How much does an AC capacitor cost?

 $100 – $250 average cost to replace

 HVAC capacitor cost

 AC capacitor replacement costs $100 to $250 total.
-AC capacitor prices are $10 to $50 for the part alone, plus $90 to $200 for the labor to replace.
+AC capacitor prices are $10 to $50 for the part alone, and labor adds $90 to $200.
 An HVAC unit's furnace, heat pump, or compressor motors and fans use start capacitors and single run or dual run capacitors.

 |Capacitor type||Total replacement cost|

 |Standard start or run capacitor||$100 – $250|